Xilinx/Vitis-Tutorials/README.md

 ### [AI Engine Development](./AI_Engine_Development)

-Learn how to use the Vitis core tools to develop for Versal&trade;, the first Adaptive Compute Acceleration Platform (ACAP) device from Xilinx.
+Learn how to use the Vitis core tools to develop for Versal&reg;, the first Adaptive Compute Acceleration Platform (ACAP) device from Xilinx.

-Learn how to target, develop, and deploy advance algorithms using Versal's AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.
+Learn how to target, develop, and deploy advance algorithms using a Versal AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.

 ### [Platform Creation Tutorial](./Vitis_Platform_Creation)